Citizens Commission on Human Rights: The Marketing of Madness: Are We All Insane?

 The Marketing of Madness is a documentary which alleges that the mental health industry is an unscientific field driven solely by the profit motive, to the detriment of patients.

 One of the interviewees is Claudia Keyworth, an advocate of 'Bio-Energetic medicine' who believes that healing is best accomplished using the "energy field of the human body".
 On the topic of mental illness, she asserts: "they say you have a chemical imbalance of serotonin and dopamine, but there's never been a study to prove that, ever."

-Simplistic "chemical imbalance" explanations for mental disorders have never received empirical support; and most prominent psychiatrists, neuroscientists, and psychologists have not espoused such ill-defined, facile etiological theories.
+Simplistic "chemical imbalance" explanations for mental disorders have never received empirical support; most prominent psychiatrists, neuroscientists, and psychologists have not espoused such ill-defined, facile etiological theories.
 However, this theory has been widely promoted by the press, advertising and professionals so that the majority of the general western public believes in it.

 The documentary claims that psychiatrists have convinced the public that normal negative human experiences are mental illnesses.
 An example used in the movie is the assertion that psychiatrists seek to label typical shyness as a "social anxiety disorder"; however, patients are diagnosed with a social anxiety disorder only at debilitating levels, where there is an "intense fear in social situations".
 Unlike a shy individual, a person diagnosed with social anxiety disorder is likely to experience symptoms such as nausea, stammering, and panic attacks.